 - Place soaked and drained macadamia nuts in a Vitamix or equivalent machine with noni juice, salt and lemon juice.

-- Using tamper, process mixture.
+- Using a tamper, process the mixture.
 This will take some time.
-Avoid adding water and add no more than 2 tablespoons if needed.
+Avoid adding water, and add no more than 2 tablespoons if needed.

-- Be patient and keep working cheese with tamper as it blends.
-Eventually the mixture will loosen and give up it's graininess.
+- Be patient and keep working the cheese with the tamper as it blends.
+Eventually, the mixture will loosen and give up its graininess.

 - Set two wide-mouth glasses on a counter and lay a square of cotton material over the top of each.
 Divide the processed cheese between the two glasses.

-- Twist top of cotton fabric to make tight bundles and secure at top of glasses with rubber bands.
+- Twist the top of the cotton fabric to make tight bundles and secure them at the top of the glasses with rubber bands.

-- After one hour, tighten cloth bundles by wringing top.
+- After one hour, tighten the cloth bundles by wringing the tops.
 Secure again with rubber bands and let drip for another hour.

-- Cloth will absorb most the liquid and only a little will fall to bottom of glass.
+- The cloth will absorb most of the liquid, and only a little will fall to the bottom of the glass.